 Dog Dehydration

-Dehydration in French Bulldogs is actually quite common but is a life-threatening condition.
+Dehydration in French Bulldogs is quite common but is a life-threatening condition.
 It is the consequence of not drinking sufficient water and electrolytes.
 It needs urgent veterinary treatment.

 When left unchecked, dehydration may lead to severe organ failure and death.